Ayoob Kara: Biography

-Kara was born in Daliyat al-Karmel, a Druze town near Haifa, in 1955.
+Kara was born in Daliyat al-Karmel, a Druze town near Haifa.
 He went to an agricultural high school in Kfar Galim.
-He spent a year playing professional football as a defensive back for Bnei Yehuda Tel Aviv.
-He later served in the Israel Defense Forces reserve and attained the rank of major before being discharged for post-traumatic stress disorder.
-Serving alongside Jews before and after the establishment of Israel has been a source of family pride; his uncle was killed during the Arab revolt in 1939 and his father served in the IDF during the 1948 Arab–Israeli War.
-Another uncle was also killed by Arabs then and two of his brothers were killed in action in the 1982 Lebanon War.
-Following his national service, Kara studied Business Administration.
-Today, he lives in Daliyat al-Karmel with his wife and five children.
+He spent a year playing professional association football as a defensive back for Bnei Yehuda Tel Aviv F.C.
+He later served in the Israel Defense Forces reserve and attained the rank of major, before being discharged for post-traumatic stress disorder.
+Serving alongside Jews before and after the establishment of Israel has been a source of family pride: his uncle was killed during the Arab revolt in 1939, and his father served in the IDF during the 1948 Arab–Israeli War.
+Another uncle was also killed by Arabs then, and two of his brothers were killed in action in the 1982 Lebanon War.
+Following his national service, Kara studied law at Ono Academic College and received a master's at Tel Aviv University.
+He lives in Daliyat al-Karmel with his wife and five children.

 Political career

 Kara was placed 35th on the Likud–Gesher–Tzomet list that won 32 seats in the 1996 elections.
 He urged Likud party chairman Ariel Sharon to campaign for the Arab vote.
-Sharon agreed on the importance of it and the need for an Arab minister in government.
+Sharon agreed on the importance, and need for an Arab minister in government.
 Kara was elected in 1999, becoming the third Druze Likud MK in history, after Amal Nasser el-Din and Assad Assad.
-He was appointed Deputy Speaker of the Knesset and served as chairman of the Committee on Foreign Workers.
+He was appointed Deputy Speaker of the Knesset, and served as chairman of the Committee on Foreign Workers.
 He retained his seat in the 2003 elections and became chairman of the Anti-Drug Committee.
 Speaking out during the Second Intifada, he condemned Arab MKs for incitement.

-Kara opposed the Gaza disengagement plan championed by prime minister Ariel Sharon, and was almost ejected from Knesset with Michael Ratzon for "repeated disturbances".
+Kara opposed the Israeli disengagement from the Gaza Strip championed by prime minister Ariel Sharon, and was almost ejected from Knesset with Michael Ratzon for "repeated disturbances".
 When Sharon announced plans to break from Likud, Kara refused to defect to Kadima in 2005 and criticized other MKs that did, including Shaul Mofaz.
 He praised Likud's "glorious past" and said it will return stronger, despite the split.
 He lost his seat in the 2006 elections, when Likud dropped to 12 seats.
 Nevertheless, he remained active in politics.
-He met with Hebron residents and criticized the demolition of a Jewish home there, calling Kadima chairman Tzipi Livni as "good for Hamas".
+He met with Hebron residents and criticized the demolition of a Jewish home there, calling Kadima leader Tzipi Livni as "good for Hamas".